NCC building class

 • Four or more single dwellings in one allotment are used for a short period.

-Examples of NCC class 1 building
+Examples of an NCC Class 1 building

 • Class 1a building: single-family dwelling, row house, terrace house, villa house, townhouses, duplexes or the like.